CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 #### 3.2.1.
 Accepted Date Format
 Date can be either in the UK format `i.e dd-mm-yyyy` or the US format `i.e mm-dd-yyyy` depending on the region and date settings of your computer.
 It can also be in natural language `i.e this sunday` and is case-insensitive.<br>
-Table 1 below shows some examples of the accepted date format.
+Table 1 below shows some examples of the accepted date format in the UK format.

 | Date Format     | Example(s)           | Formatted Result   |
 |-----------------|----------------------|--------------------|